cake-build/website/input/docs/integrations/editors/rider/run-configurations.md

 ### Runner settings

 Allows to define the runner to use.

+The first option, *Use 'dotnet cake' instead of executable*, will use `dotnet cake` as the runner.
+The `dotnet` executable must be in available in the path and the Cake .NET Tool must either be globally installed to the machine or locally installed to the project.
+If this option is set, all other options on the settings page are ignored.

+Alternatively, when *Use 'dotnet cake' instead of executable* is not set, a path to the Cake executable (either `dotnet-cake.exe`, or `cake.exe`) has to be supplied:

 Different runners for different operating systems can be set by defining a regular expression which is matched against the system property `os.name`.

 The Cake runner settings are able to process environment variables: Use a specific variable like `${VARIABLE}` and the environment variable will be expanded when the runner is called.